Stacie Orrico – Stuck

 With the halcyon bubblegum pop days of the ‘90s a rapidly fading memory by 2003, Stacie Orrico’s arrival heralded a welcome resurgence.
 Perhaps all was not lost, after all.

-What was smart about this song is that it was very much an evolution of the pop music that came before it; with its pseudo-R&B beat, it’s not a million miles away from Christina Aguilera’s What A Girl Wants.
-But it’s fused with electric guitar riffs much akin to those being wielded by Michelle Branch.
+What’s smart about the song is that it represents an evolution of the pop music that came before it; with a pseudo-R&B beat, Stuck isn’t a million miles away from Christina Aguilera’s What A Girl Wants.
+But it’s fused with electric guitar riffs akin to those being wielded by Michelle Branch.
 In that sense, Stuck felt reassuringly familiar without just being a watered-down copy of what had come before.
-Moreover, 2003 was a bit of an awkward transition time for pop music as it wrestled with ways to reinvent itself and stay commercially viable without becoming another genre altogether.
+Moreover, 2003 was an awkward transition time for pop music as it wrestled with ways to reinvent itself and stay commercially viable without becoming another genre altogether.
 Stacie Orrico showed that it could be done with relative ease, although she didn’t necessarily have the same weight of expectation upon her shoulders as her pop peers who were caught up in the struggle.
-Importantly, Stuck is never defined by Stacie Orrico’s background as a Christian contemporary artist.
-Even though it was the product of Virgin Records’ involvement in her second album and she was heavily involved in co-writing it, religious persuasion doesn’t come into it at all.
-It’s just an extremely relatable teen pop track, albeit one that doesn’t compromise Stacie Orrico’s values, either.

 For all the plaudits Stuck deservedly garnered, perhaps one of its greatest triumphs was in the charts.
-We should put this into context a bit though: 2003 was a long way from the days when our pop faves were casually topping the charts and shifting millions.
-R&B and rock were in vogue and thus we had to adjust our expectations for what a song like Stuck could realistically achieve.
-The track debuted at #11 in the UK; so near and yet so far, it seemed.
-However, most people would have agreed that the song was minimally deserving of a spot in the top ten.
-Cheers all around then when the following week, the single jumped two spots and peaked at #9.
-It was a rare feat, but one quite befitting of the comparatively low-key approach taken to the launch of Stacie Orrico.
-In America, Stuck peaked at #52 on the Billboard Hot 100.
-Again, a fairly impressive debut considering the benchmark for success was much lower now that the charts were such a hostile place for pop acts.
-Taking all that into account, it’s hard to imagine that Stacie Orrico’s mainstream launch could have fared any better.
+2003 was a long way from the halcyon days of bubblegum pop music where Stacie Orrico‘s success would be more or less a given.
+R&B and rock were in vogue and thus the expectations for what a song like Stuck could realistically achieve were not the same.
+It debuted at #11 in the UK, and then – bucking the usual downward trend – climbed to a peak of #9 the following week, which was somewhat befitting of the comparatively low-key approach taken to the launch of Stacie Orrico.
+In America, Stuck peaked at #52 on the Billboard Hot 100, which is a fairly impressive debut considering the charts were an even harder place to break for pop acts.